 And Lockheed Martin recently produced a blimp that can carry at 20 ton payload.

-When I was growing up the craze for young girls was the cabbage patch doll.
-Desperate parents drove around to every store possible to get one of these must-have dolls for their daughters in the Christmas of 1983.
+When I was growing up the craze for young kids was the cabbage patch doll.
+Desperate parents drove around to every store possible to get one of these must-have dolls for their kids before the Christmas of 1983.

 In 2016, at Christmas, the comparable must-have toy for some parents was a Hatchimal.
 A toy that’s an egg that you have to keep warm or it won’t hatch.
 You have to nurture and care for the young Hatchimal for it to develop.
 In one seminar recently a participant mentioned that her desperate neighbour on the street had begged for help with all her neighbours – if you see one please buy it for me.